okeiro/hapi-fhir-jpaserver-starter/README.md

 Custom interceptors can be registered with the server by including the property `hapi.fhir.custom-interceptor-classes`.
 This will take a comma separated list of fully-qualified class names which will be registered with the server.
 Interceptors will be discovered in one of two ways:

-1) From the Spring application context as existing Beans (can be used in conjunction with `hapi.fhir.custom-bean-packages`) or registered with Spring via other methods
+1) discovered from the Spring application context as existing Beans (can be used in conjunction with `hapi.fhir.custom-bean-packages`) or registered with Spring via other methods

-2) Classes will be instantiated via reflection if no matching Bean is found
+or

-Interceptors can also be registered manually through `RestfulServer.registerInterceptor`.
-Take note that any interceptor registered in this way _will not fire_ for non-REST operations, e.g. creation through a DAO.
-To trigger in this case, you need to register your interceptors on the `IInterceptorService` bean.
+2) classes will be instantiated via reflection if no matching Bean is found

 ## Adding custom operations(providers)
 Custom operations(providers) can be registered with the server by including the property `hapi.fhir.custom-provider-classes`.
 This will take a comma separated list of fully-qualified class names which will be registered with the server.